explodinglabs/iko/README.md

 ply create-schema api
 ```

-Sqitch creates three SQL files – to deploy, verify and revert the change.
-The
+Sqitch creates three SQL files –

+- to deploy,
+- to verify
+- to revert the change.

-deploy script is output so you can see the change that will be deployed, and
+The deploy script is output so you can see the change that will be deployed.
-potentially make changes to it.
+You may want to changes to it by editing the file.

 > 📖 See the [full list of migration commands](wiki).